Infrastructure Plan will Bring Tourism to the Countrywide

 As tourism developed over the decades, one-island luxury resorts just a short seaplane trip from Velana International Airport became the main destination for visitors.
 Smaller, more far-flung islands with fewer facilities have until now been unable to participate fully in tourism and gain the economic benefits.

-As a low-lying nation, where 80% of islands sit only one metre above sea level, Maldives is at great risk from rising seas due to climate change.
-President Solih has also underlined the importance of sustainable tourism – preserving the vulnerable environment of the Maldives for future generations while growing the tourism economy.
+As a low-lying nation, where 80% of islands sit only one metre above sea level, the country is at great risk from rising seas due to climate change.
+President Solih has also underlined the importance of sustainable tourism – preserving the vulnerable environment of the country for future generations while growing the tourism economy.
 This includes a commitment to phase out all single-use plastics by 2023 and to make the country carbon neutral by 2030.